Which English clubs have qualified for Europe? Full breakdown after Europa League final

 Uefa Conference League

-The winners of the EFL Cup also qualify for the Conference League: Newcastle United.
+The winners of the EFL Cup also qualify for the Conference League with that being Newcastle United.

-After ending a 56-year wait for a trophy, Eddie Howe’s side are sure of a place in Europe, but will hope to qualify for the Champions League, or could end up in the Europa League if they finish sixth, either of which would unlock an extra Conference League place through the league standings.
+After ending a 56-year wait for a trophy, Eddie Howe’s side were sure of a place in Europe, but qualification for the Champions League meant an extra space was unlocked in the Conference League through the league standings.

 Join our commenting forum